dhis2/notes/decisions/2021/04/13-fe-initiatives.md

 ### Large collections APIs

-Now that Platform is used for national installations with COVID vaccinations we are hitting restrictions in terms of option sets with tens of thousands of options, that are difficult to manage given restrictions in the API.
+Now that Platform is used for national installations with COVID vaccinations we are hitting restrictions in terms of collections (and particularly nested collections) with tens of thousands of children, that are difficult to manage given restrictions in the API.

 Backend is working on: